Aadya178/NOAA-Check-Reef-Bleaching/README.md

 ## Model Used
 🤖
-> The output is given certain factors (which may cause reef bleaching) whether or not the coral reef has actually been bleached.
+> The output is, given certain factors (which may cause reef bleaching), whether or not the coral reef has actually been bleached.
 >
-> The accuracy of the output prediction is greater than 96%.
+> The model has been trained using Logistic Regression algorithm.
 >
-> The model is being trained using Logistic Regression algorithm.
->
 > The target variable is `Bleaching`.

 ## Predicted Output
 💯
+>
+> The accuracy of the output prediction is greater than 96%.
+>
 > The model's accuracy is being evaluated using K-fold cross-validation.
 >
 > The evaluation metrics include RMSE(Root Mean Square Error) and R2 score.